 It has seven fully equipped classrooms and a multi-purpose hall.
 All students have access to a variety of fiction and non-fiction books, as well as various ICT equipment including laptops (with internet access).
 Educational resources are purchased overseas if they are unavailable locally.

 Within the spacious and beautifully landscaped grounds there is a twenty metre swimming pool, two 7-a-side football pitches, netball field, basketball court, nursery playground and a cross country track.

 Learning is skills-based shaped largely around the English curriculum.
 The children enjoy a cross-curricular approach to learning through topics such as: Great leaders, Water, Ancient Egypt, Our Local Environment, and Food, which allows for a deliberate African flavour to learning.
 Lessons encourage independent and critical thinking through the use of thinking hats and maps, and the emphasis on collaborative learning.
 High quality teaching and exciting and enthusiastic learning is guaranteed.

-"The teachers are kind and take care of us."
-(Memory, aged 6)
+"The teachers are kind and make lessons interesting."
+(Welcome, aged 8)

 "Sir Harry's is a special school, where everyone encourages each other."
-(Adziwa, aged 10)
+(Prayer, aged 10)

 Our Primary Development Plan sets out our aims and priorities for the Primary School..